Looking for the best things to do in Bath, England?

 Here you’ll discover all sorts of fun and cool things to do in Bath, from unique spa experiences to shopping on an 18th Century bridge, there’s plenty of historical landmark sightseeing and stunning scenery, activities like mini golf, plus lots of festivals and events happening all year round.

-10 Best Things to Do in Bath: Places to Visit (2023 Edition)
+10 Best Things to See and Do in Bath: Places to Visit

 A complete day in Bath itinerary guide of all the best highlights of this iconic city, including top attractions and the best free things to do in Bath England.